 Fat Adaptation Takes time

-Overall, the benefits of the keto diet far outweigh the downsides—this is especially the case if you’re willing to sacrifice performance for weeks over long-term health gains.
+In the grand scheme of things, the benefits of keto often outweigh the downsides, especially if you’re willing to trade short-term performance dips for long-term health gains.

 Additional resource – Best sources of electrolytes for runners

 Switching to keto can be a real buzzkill for your performance and mood, especially during those initial days.
 So, rule number one – don’t attempt anything too strenuous when you’re just starting out.

 Keep it light.
 Plan your first keto cycle during a period when you’re okay with the idea that your athletic performance might take a slight dip.
 Think of it as a strategic pit stop in your running race – you’re refueling, even if it means slowing down for a bit.

 This is your body’s adjustment period, and it’s crucial to be patient with yourself.
 Just like you wouldn’t expect to shave minutes off your mile time on day one of training, you can’t expect keto magic to happen overnight.

 So, here’s the real talk: how long should you stay committed to keto?
 Well, that depends on your lifestyle and your running goals.
 It’s not a one-size-fits-all kind of deal.

 At the very least, try to give keto a shot for several months throughout the year.
 It’s like switching up your training routine to keep your muscles guessing – mix in some keto to keep your body adaptable.

 Now, if you’re feeling like a real trailblazer and want to fully embrace the keto lifestyle or hover close to ketosis year-round, take a page from the playbook of an absolute legend in the running world – Zach Bitter.